zapier/zapier-platform/packages/cli/README.md

 Custom auth is most commonly used for apps that authenticate with API keys, although it also provides flexibility for any unusual authentication setup.
 You'll likely provide some custom `beforeRequest` middleware or a `requestTemplate` (see [Making HTTP Requests](#making-http-requests)) to pass in data returned from the authentication process, most commonly by adding/computing needed headers.

-> To create a new integration with custom authentication, run `zapier init [your app name]` and select "custom-auth" from the list that appears.
+> To create a new integration with custom authentication, run `zapier init [your app name] --custom-auth`.
 You can also review an example of that code [here](https://github.com/zapier/zapier-platform/tree/master/example-apps/custom-auth).

 ```js
 const authentication = {